 Are you ready for Maui's ultimate science-based activity that is fun for all ages?

 Join Maui Stargazing for a stunning sunset at Haleakala Summit followed by a science-based, 60 to 90-minute guided telescope tour of the cosmos.
 Observe the most deep-sky objects through the largest portable telescope on Haleakala.
+See the visible planets and deep-sky objects of the Milky Way, including nebulae, star clusters, and the galaxies beyond through a 12-inch aperture Dobsonian telescope.
 Stay warm in our winter jackets and snowboard pants in sizes that fit toddlers all the way to adult 4-XL.
-This Haleakala National Park astronomy tour spans five hours.

 Your Astronomy Tour at Haleakala Includes